aicv-perception/Parking_Slot_Mark_Tool/README.md

   3. Click **"Delete"** button delete the image and its corresponding json file.
   4. Click **"Auto save"** in the **"Option"**, and it will save to JSON file automatically.
   5. When you not finish clicking on the 4 points of parking slot, click **mouse wheel** button to delete the point, but note that move the mouse on the point.
-  6. When you're finish clicking on the 4 points of parking slot, click **right mouse** button to delete the slot.
+  6. When you're finish clicking on the 4 points of parking slot, click **right mouse** button to delete the slot, but note that move  the mouse inside the the slot.

-parallel parking slots, vertical parking slots, and slanted parking slots.
 ### 4. Interface Introduction
   1. Parking slots are divided into **6** categories:
      * vertical parking slot-free